White Hat SEO or Black? Search Engine Optimization 101 Basics

-Ever since SEO hit the scene as a go-to digital marketing method, its practitioners have fallen into two distinct camps: black hat and white hat SEO.
+Ever since search engine optimization (SEO) hit the scene as a go-to digital marketing method, its practitioners have fallen into two distinct camps: black hat and white hat SEO.

-Which side you fall on is determined by the approach you use to optimize your website, and how well your techniques match up with the official Google guidelines for SEO best practices.
+Which side you fall on with the ‘Hat SEO’ color is determined by the approach you use to optimize your website, and how well your techniques match up with the official Google guidelines for SEO best practices.

-Some examples of white hat SEO strategies include:
+Some examples of white hat SEO tactics or techniques include:

-- Writing high-quality, engaging content in diverse forms with keywords included naturally throughout, including meta tags and meta descriptions
+- Writing high-quality content and content that is engaging.
+Keywords are included naturally throughout, including meta tags and meta descriptions

 - Using personalized outreach strategies to authentically build backlinks to your site